programmercave0/programmercave0.github.io/_posts/2021-03-01-Dungeons-and-Maps-CodinGame-C++-Implementation.md

 A `for` loop will be used to traverse through `maps` and `while` loop to traverse through each map.

-An integer variable `shortest_distance` will be initialized with the highest value an integer can store.
+An integer variable `shortest_distance` will be initialised with the highest value an integer can store.

 ```cpp
 int shortest_distance = std::numeric_limits<int>::max();
 ```

 An integer variable `count`, stores the distance from starting position to the treasure for each map.
-It is initialized with `0` when processing of a map is completed and if the value of `count` is less than value of `shortest_distance`, then `shortest_distance` is updated with the value of `count`.
+It is initialised with `0` when processing of a map is completed and if the value of `count` is less than value of `shortest_distance`, then `shortest_distance` is updated with the value of `count`.
 Means we have a new map whose distance to treasure is shortest.

 For eg., after processing map at index `0`, the value of count we get is 5 which is less than the value of `shortest_distance`.
 So the new value of `shortest_distance` is 5.